NextDC reports positive results following ‘pivotal period’

 New sales were up 164% year-on-year to 2.5MW, from 940kW.

-NextDC says it has invested $221 million, fitting out its data centres and growing capacity to 20.25MW.
+NextDC says it has invested $221 million, fitting out its data centers and growing capacity to 20.25MW.
 Expansions are currently in progress in Sydney and Perth.

 As at 31 December 2014, the company had 5.9MW of capacity available.

-The company’s half year results presentation makes interesting reading, highlighting the extensive costs involved in fitting out the data centres.
-Fit out capex to date for the Melbourne data centre sits at $85 million, with Sydney costing $66 million, Perth $34 million, Brisbane $28 million and Canberra $7 million, so far.
+The company’s half year results presentation makes interesting reading, highlighting the extensive costs involved in fitting out the data centers.
+Fit out capex to date for the Melbourne data center sits at $85 million, with Sydney costing $66 million, Perth $34 million, Brisbane $28 million and Canberra $7 million, so far.